MVala123/AJ23233/README.md

 <h2>About me</h2>

 I am Ajay Vanara, currently working as a Python Developer.
-I am very curios learn new technologies and enhance my skills to use them for creating something useful or improve the existing softwares.
+I am very curios to learn new technologies and enhance my skills to use them for creating something useful or improve the existing softwares.
 ⚡ Fun fact: I love to connect with people and learn about their journey, it helps me to open up my mind for different perspectives on various domains.
 💬 Ask me anything, I will be more than happy to help :D